curxxed-mc/lunar-agent/README.md

 Replace both paths with wherever you placed the files.

-**Enable Advanced Settings first, otherwise the Java Options field won't be visible.**
+**Enable Advanced Settings first, otherwise the JVM Arguments field won't be visible.**

 ---